-A worksheet is provided on the last page of these instructions to allow you to compute the limits before completing Schedule Q. Transfer the appropriate amounts from the worksheet to Schedule Q as indicated on the schedule.
+A Worksheet for Schedule Q is provided at the end of these instructions to allow you to compute the limits before completing Schedule Q. Transfer the appropriate amounts from the worksheet to Schedule Q as indicated on the schedule.
 You do not need to file the worksheet with your Form 706, but should keep it for your records.

-Cases involving transfers from two or more transferors.- Part I of the worksheet and Schedule Q enable you to compute the credit for as many as three transferors.
+Cases involving transfers from two or more transferors.
+Part I of the worksheet and Schedule Q enable you to compute the credit for as many as three transferors.
 The number of transferors is irrelevant to Part II of the worksheet.
 If you are computing the credit for more than three transferors, use more than one worksheet and Schedule Q, Part I, and combine the totals for the appropriate lines.

-Section 2032A additional tax.- If the transferor's estate elected special use valuation and the additional estate tax of section 2032A(c) was imposed at any time up to 2 years after the death of the decedent for whom you are filing this return, check the box on Schedule Q. On lines 1 and 9 of the worksheet, include the property subject to the additional estate tax at its fair market value rather than its special use value.
+Section 2032A additional tax.
+If the transferor's estate elected special use valuation and the additional estate tax of section 2032A(c) was imposed at any time up to 2 years after the death of the decedent for whom you are filing this return, check the box on Schedule Q. On lines 1 and 9 of the worksheet, include the property subject to the additional estate tax at its FMV rather than its special use value.
 On line 10 of the worksheet, include the additional estate tax paid as a Federal estate tax paid.

-How To Complete the Worksheet
+How To Complete the Schedule Q Worksheet